 The Gospels contain a fairy-story, or a story of a larger kind which embraces all the essence of fairy-stories.
 They contain many marvels—peculiarly artistic, beautiful, and moving: ‘mythical’ in their perfect, self-contained significance; and among the marvels is the greatest and most complete conceivable eucatastrophe.
 The Birth of Christ is the eucatastrophe of Man’s history.
 The Resurrection is the eucatastrophe of the story of the Incarnation.
 This story begins and ends in joy.
 It has preeminently the ‘inner consistency of reality.’
 There is no tale ever told that men would rather find was true, and none which so many skeptical men have accepted as true on its own merits.
 For the Art of it has the supremely convincing tone of Primary Art, that is, of Creation.
 To reject it leads either to sadness or to wrath.”[iii]

-Just and language has rules, so do stories.
+Just as language has rules, so do stories.
 Arbitrariness, shallowness, banality, lack of fidelity, amateur treatments – these failings spoiled both language and stories.
 Against this Tolkien put his Catholic Faith and all that was consonant with it.

 In a letter to his son Michael dated August 25th, 1967, Tolkien commented directly on the matter of the new Mass: